-The Salus Alpha Global Risk Parity Sub-Fund is a risk parity fund which targets the highest possible long-term yield with a target volatility of 10 - 12% p.a.
-The Sub-Fund follows a risk parity - multi asset strategy investing in non-correlated asset classes (i.e. Equity Indices, Commodity Indices, Bonds and Interest Rates) and is investing in the most liquid markets worldwide.
+The Global Invest One Sub-Fund is an actively managed fund which targets the highest possible long-term yield with a target volatility of 10 - 15% p.a.
+The Sub-Fund invests in shares and financial indices in the most liquid markets worldwide and follows a purely technical approach where no fundamental data is taken into consideration.
+A minimum equity allocation of 51% will be held at all times.
 The Sub-Fund targets to achieve the lowest possible correlation to the equity markets by monitoring the scientifically proven Markowitz portfolio diversification model.
-The Markowitz portfolio diversification model is also called Mean-Variance Model whereby the optimal portfolio is selected out of all possible portfolio combinations based on the greatest expected return (mean) under a given target risk (variance).